This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 He actually stayed with my brother for a few nights while I was on vacation and had an accident in the house 🙁

 The vet told us that extended use could lead to liver and kidney damage.

 Our vet also said that because the steroid suppresses the immune system Stetson would be more susceptible to getting sick.

-A couple years ago we tried Atopica with Stetson.
+A couple of years ago we tried Atopica with Stetson.